 Wind speeds are of great concern for fire fighters and strongly influence all fire activity.
-Winds are generally caused by one of five methods.
+Winds are generally caused by one of four methods.
 The first method is pressure gradient winds.
 These winds are caused by winds trying to equalize pressure between high and low pressure systems.
 An example of this is a cold frontal passage accompanied by gusty winds.
-These winds are typical of open grassy areas found across large portions of northern Chouteau County.
+These winds are typical of open grassy areas found across large portions of northern Cascade County.
 A second method for generating winds is by diurnal heating and cooling of the land.
 These winds are typically found in mountain or hilly areas where daytime upslope and nighttime down slope winds occur.
 These winds are usually lighter than pressure gradient winds but can be over-ridden by strong pressure gradient winds.
 The third method of producing wind is by outflow from thunderstorm activity.
-These winds can be very erratic as well as very gusty and can challenge all wildland fire suppression efforts and lead to fire fighter safety concerns as well as the potential for large wildland fire growth.
+These winds can be very erratic as well as very gusty and can challenge all wildland fire growth.
 The fourth method is primarily a winter phenomena with strong to very strong lee slope winds.
-The fifth method is winds created by elevation cooling of the air mass between the Bears Paw Mountains and the Missouri River creates winds up to 40 miles hours through the night time hours.